Dev mode — no Cloudflare Access header present. Authenticated as dev@local.

 }

 HTTP status must be 200.
-The timestamp will reflect actual wall-clock time.
+The timestamp reflects actual wall-clock time.

 curl -s -o /dev/null -w "%{http_code}" \